emmt/OptimPack/README.md

 9. T. Steihaug, "*The conjugate gradient method and trust regions in large scale optimization*", SIAM Journal on Numerical Analysis, vol. **20**, pp. 626-637, 1983.

+10. M.J.D.
+Powell, "*A direct search optimization method that models the objective and constraint functions by linear interpolation*," in Advances in Optimization and Numerical Analysis Mathematics and Its Applications, vol. **275** (eds.
+Susana Gomez and Jean-Pierre Hennart), Kluwer Academic Publishers, pp. 51-67 (1994).

+11. M.J.D.
+Powell, "*The NEWUOA software for unconstrained minimization without derivatives*", in Large-Scale Nonlinear Optimization, editors
+    G. Di Pillo and M. Roma, Springer (2006), pages 255-297.

+12. M.J.D.
+Powell, "*The BOBYQA Algorithm for Bound Constrained Optimization Without Derivatives*."
+Technical report, Department of Applied Mathematics and Theoretical Physics, University of Cambridge (2009).

 ## Installation